Algorithmic-Personalization/server/DOCUMENTATION.md

 }
 ```

 This setting is never overwritten, a history of all the changes is kept in the database.
+When no entry is present for this setting in the database the duration defaults to 24 hours.

 **Note**: `speedHours` doesn't have to be an integer, it can be any number.

 #### Getting the current channel rotation speed setting